clementhenin/dynamical_process/README.md

 # dynamical_process
-Simulations for the présentation on the Soula's article
+Simulations for the presentation on the Soula's article